buddhi1980/mandelbulber2/README.md

 ## Universal Idea

-In summary, Mandelbulber generates 3-dimensional fractals.
+In summary, Mandelbulber generates three-dimensional fractals.

+The algorithm computes voxels in Euclidean space available for manufacturing from mesh.

 Explore trigonometric, hyper-complex, Mandelbox, IFS, and many other 3D fractals.